pyControl/docs/docs/user-guide/programming-tasks.md

         # Code here executes when state_A is exited.
 ```

+It is recomended not to put any code in a state behaviour function after a `goto_state` because it will be executed following the state transition when the task is in the subsequent state, potentially causing hard to identify bugs.

 ### Time dependent behaviour.

 The simplest way to implement time dependent behaviour is using the `timed_goto_state` function.
 This tells the state machine to transition to a specified state after a specified interval has elapsed.